 What TDS Reading Does Not Mean

 TDS reading is not always a good indicator to buy such an expensive filtration system if it contains heavy metals and other harmful chemicals.
-Getting a sample of your drinking water tested by a laboratory sounds more an appropriate action before buying any filtration methods.
+Getting a sample of your drinking water tested by a laboratory sounds more appropriate before buying any filtration methods.
 This laboratory test will provide a more accurate range of contaminants and at what levels in your drinking water.

 Health Effects of High TDS in Drinking Water

 TDS reading with 0 TDS is not necessarily bad for your health.
 Low TDS means your water contains fewer solubles, either organic or inorganic chemicals.
 This low TDS reading may still contain pathogenic bacteria, viruses, and cysts.
-TDS reading can be an excellent tool to know this number, but you should also know the water source to conclude the quality and nature of your water.
+TDS reading can be an excellent tool to know this number, but you should also see the water source to conclude the quality and nature of your water.

 TDS Reading in Purified Drinking Water

 The important thing here is that the TDS reading tells you the number or quantity of dissolved solids in your water.
 But whether that is high or low, you need to know whether these solids in your water are safe for consumption.